-3 Returning to Adding Numbers
+3 Adding Numbers

-The Powerpoint slides that we used to start the lecture were doing an example of a simple adder that requests two numbers on two separate pages and displays their sum.
+Imagine that we wanted to write a web program to request two numbers, one on each of two web pages, and produce their sum on a third web page.
 Let's try to write sufficient scripts for this example.
 We'll start with a conventional version of the program.